aridjayarecipes/cutesrecipes.web.app/content/post/1968-easiest-way-to-make-ultimate-moong-daal-and-red-rice-dosa.md

 - "Once done keep filling on the dosa and fold from the sides"
 - "Take it out in a plate and garnish with pomegranate and some chutney"
 - "For aloo - Take oil in a wok Add mustard seeds When they splutter add curry patta and chopped onions"
-- "When they turn pink slightly add masalas-turmeric powder, red chilli powder salt to taste & coriander powder"
+- "When they turn pink slightly add masalas-turmeric powder, red chilli powder salt to taste &amp; coriander powder"
 - "Mix well and mash slightly  Add chopped green chilies (optional)"
 - "Mix well and cover it"
 - "Allow cooking for sometime till everything blends well"